HSQ8/Tour-de-France/README.md

 # Tour de France
 A simple energy based simulator to experimentally determine the successrate of a breakaway in the tour de france bike race.
-Part of Ph11 challenge.
+Part of Ph11 hurdle challenge.

 -------------------------
 usage: